RobDBennett/labs28_documentation_template/README.md

 <br>

-## Deployed Product
-Links to deployed end products (All Links BE, FE, DS)
-## Linked Repos
-Links to connecting repos/components and description as to how they are connected
-## Getting Started
-Product Vision Document

-Description of what was inherited and links to legacy documentation & repos
-## Tech Stack Used
-## User Flows
-Screen shots of user flows
-## Archetecture
-Screen shots of archtecture diagrams

-Description of File hierarchy
-## Updates To Repo in Labs 28
-Track Specific Repo Information (BE, FE, DS)

-Examples and Descriptions of components, how props are handled, and where to find them, or database tables and models

-End Points and how they should be used
-## Issues
-Current Issues/Bugs that could not be fixed before thursday of week 4

-formatted as a task list
-## Future Features
-Wishlist for future features

-Links to any other research you have done for this project
-## Support
-Who to contact for further support
+## Deployed Product (Same for all repos)
+- Include ALL links to deployed end products (BE, FE, & DS)
+- Make sure they are clearly labeled

+## Linked Repos (Same for all repos)
+- Include ALL links to connecting repos
+- Describe how they are connected
+- Make sure they are clearly labeled

+## Getting Started (BE, FE, or DS specific)
+- Describe what was inherited as a team
+- Include links to legacy documentation & repos
+- Include a link to the Product Vision Document

+- Include a second paragraph decribing how the next team can get started working with this repo
+- Describe where and how each portion is deployed
+- What needs to be changed in order to deploy to a new environment (do not add an secrets here)

+## Tech Stack Used (BE, FE, or DS specific)
+- List the tech stack used
+- Described what it was used for

+## User Flows (Same for all repos)
+- Write out a description of your user flow
+- Include a screen shots of the user flow

+## Architecture (Same for all repos)
+- Write out a description of the architecture diagram
+- Include a screen shot of the archtecture diagram

+- Describe the file hierarchy and where to find things (BE, FE, or DS specific)

+- Front End should include a description and screen shot of wireframes

+## Updates To Repo in Labs 28 (BE, FE, or DS specific)
+- Describe what you have changed in this repo as a team
+- Provide examples and descriptions of components, how props are handled, where to find these changes, database tables, models, etc.

+## End Points (BE, FE, or DS specific)
+- Provide a list of End Points and what they are used for (Don't just link to your API, actually write out a description for each one so it's clear for the next team)
+- Include a link to your API documentation if you have them (I use postman to create visually appealing API Docs)

+## Issues (BE, FE, or DS specific)
+- Include current issues/bugs that could not be fixed before Thursday of week 4
+- Format it as a task list for legibility

+## Future Features (BE, FE, or DS specific)
+- Describe what you wanted to do but could not get to
+- List any other ideas you had for the app or apis
+- Include links to any other research you have done for this project

+## Support (BE, FE, or DS specific)
+Who to contact for further support.
+Include at least two names.
+They can use the contributors list above to get in contact with you, or find you on slack.